What customers say ...

 People with a Python programming background, interested in best practices of testing Python libraries and applications.

 Testing is essential for code quality.
 Tests need to be automated and regularly run to benefit from them.
 Frameworks such as pytest are based on many years of exercise and help you apply best practices to your tests.
+Apart from integrating with existing unittest/nose test suites, pytest offers some unique features for writing and organizing your test code.

 Testing and releasing your code for many different Python versions and implementations can be hard.
 The new library tox is an effect tool to integrate testing and deployment.
 It works with and connects to established tools including those for Continuous Integration.